lovivi/R-Cryptocurrencies/README.md

 ### Prerequisites

-You need to have two packages installed in R.
+You need to have two packages installed in R: JSON and httr.
 ```
 library(JSON)
 library(httr)